rbnpi/Sonic-Pi-Hydra/ReadMe.md

 The easiest way to setup the sketch is to copy the long url text file (use raw file) and paste it into Chrome.
 When you load the url it will connect to hydra.ojack.xyz and the sketch code will be displayed on a black background.
-`Shift+Command+H` will toggle the visibility of the code, and it is best turned off when the sketch is running.
+`Shift+Ctrl+H` will toggle the visibility of the code, and it is best turned off when the sketch is running.

 **Setting up Sonic Pi**